Store Encrypted Secrets in Protected Memory of Android & iOS apps

-Why Store Encrypted Secrets in Android & iOS Memory
+Why Store Encrypted Secrets in Android & iOS Memory?

-- There are specialized kernels that remove memory protection
+- Specialized kernels that remove memory protection

 - In rooted mobile devices:

 - (iOS) Users can use the function vm_read to view the app memory.

-- (Android) Users can view the app memory files under
+- (Android) Users can view the app memory files under /proc/<pid>/mem

 - Zero-day attacks